-2014 % of Revenue 2013 % of Revenue \$ Change % Change · · (Dollars s in thousands) Loss on Extinguishment of Debt \$- - % \$20,657 1.4% \$(20,657) (100.0)%
+2014 % of Revenue 2013 % of Revenue \$ Change % Change · (Dollars in thousands) Loss on Extinguishment of Debt \$ - - % \$20,657 1.4% \$(20,657) (100.0)%

-The loss on extinguishment of debt in 2013 is the result of the following: (i) in the second quarter 2013, we refinanced our Prior Senior Credit Facility and entered into a new Credit Agreement, as a result of which we wrote off \$4.4 million of unamortized deferred financing costs and unamortized debt discount pertaining to the Prior Senior Credit Facility and expensed \$1.1 million in fees related to the new Credit Agreement; (ii) our defeasance of the non-recourse bonds related to South Texas Local Development Corporation ("STLDC") on September 30, 2013, as a result of which we incurred a \$1.5 million loss on extinguishment of debt which represented the excess of the reacquisition price over the carrying value of the bonds and other defeasance related fees and expenses; and (iii) in the fourth quarter 2013, we completed a tender offer and redemption of our 7 3/4% Senior Notes which resulted in a loss of \$17.7 million related to the tender premium and deferred costs associated with the 7 3/4% Senior Notes.
+The loss on extinguishment of debt in 2013 is the result of the following: (i) in the second quarter 2013, we refinanced our prior senior credit facility and entered into a new credit agreement, as a result of which we wrote off \$4.4 million of unamortized deferred financing costs and unamortized debt discount pertaining to the Prior Senior Credit Facility and expensed \$1.1 million in fees related to the new Credit Agreement; (ii) our defeasance of the non-recourse bonds related to South Texas Development Corporation on September 30, 2013, as a result of which we incurred a \$1.5 million loss on extinguishment of debt which represented the excess of the reacquisition price over the carrying value of the bonds and other defeasance related fees and expenses; and (iii) in the fourth quarter 2013, we completed a tender offer and redemption of our 7 3/4% Senior Notes which resulted in a loss of \$17.7 million related to the tender premium and deferred costs associated with the 7 3/4% Senior Notes.
 This loss was partially offset by proceeds of \$4.0 million received for the settlement of the interest rate swaps related to the 7 3/4% Senior Notes.
-Refer to Note 14 - Debt of the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K.
+Refer to Note 15 - Debt of the notes to our audited consolidated financial statements included in Part II, Item 8 of this annual report on Form 10-K.